teracyhq/blog/source/_posts/2016-09-22-how-to-develop-angular-2-applications-easily-with-docker-and-angular-cli.markdown

 - https://github.com/AngularClass/awesome-angular2
 - https://github.com/timjacobi/angular2-education

-If you need any consultancy or outsourcing, please contact us.
+If you need any consultancy or outsourcing, don't hesitate to contact us.
 We're eager to build world class web applications for you!

 Happy developing!